 - b.
 In addition, all site administrators, principals, managers, and supervisors are responsible for implementing and maintaining the CPP in their assigned work areas and for ensuring employees receive answers to questions about the program. - c.
-Employee Responsibilities - 1) All employees are responsible for using safe work practices, following all directives, policies and procedures, and assisting in maintaining a safe work environment. - 2) Employees must immediately report any symptoms of COVID-19 they experience whether the symptoms developed while at work or elsewhere.
-Employees must also promptly disclose if they have a positive COVID-19 test or are a close contact to someone testing positive for COVID-19. - 3) An employee must stay home if they are sick, get tested as necessary, follow public health agency guidelines, and contact their supervisor or manager for further instructions. - 4) Employees must cooperate with any investigation related to the onset of illness, date of symptoms, others with whom the employee had close contact, and coronavirus testing among other topics.
+Employee Responsibilities - 1) All employees are responsible for using safe work practices, following all directives, policies and procedures, and assisting in maintaining a safe work environment. - 2) Employees must promptly disclose if they have a positive COVID-19. - 3) An employee must stay home if they are sick, test for COVID-19 if they have symptoms of the disease not explained by a diagnosed non-contagious health condition, follow public health agency guidelines, and contact their supervisor or manager for further instructions. - 4) Employees must cooperate with any investigation related to the onset of illness, date of symptoms, others with whom the employee had close contact, and coronavirus testing among other topics.